varad-comrad/Workflow/README.md

 ## TODO:

 - Drop version requirement if venv manager is conda and arg passed is -e
-- Add .gitignore file when -g is passed to mkdirproj.py and initialize it with '.python-version'
-- Generation of working tree for python projects (like poetry does)
-- Exploit the \_\_main\_\_.py files
+- Debug auto-install dependencies for venvs (colorama, cmd2)
+- Debug auto-install text_files

 ## FUTURE:

 - In the future, it will be possible to create projects from other languages like Java and Rust
-- Eventually projects will also be created through their kind (data science, web app, API development, etc)
+- Eventually projects will also be created through their kind (data science, web app, etc)
 - Possibly manage .NET/Node projects as well
 - Possibly manage C/C++ projects
 - Study possibility of integration with docker